Kris-0605/fernet-files/README.md

 #### method `fernet_files.FernetFile.seekable(self) -> bool`

-Always returns `True`.
+Returns if the file is seekable or not.
+Will return `True` unless the file is closed.
 FernetFile only supports seekable files.

 ### Misc